 - You have full control over the brewing process.

-- You can pick and choose the quantity of ingredients based on the serving you are making.
+- You can pick and choose the number of ingredients based on the serving you are making.

 - There are no risks of the machine breaking down or producing bad coffee.

-- No hassle of the elaborate cleaning process of the espresso machine.
+- No hassle with the elaborate cleaning process of the espresso machine.